Have a dentistry practice that you’d like to optimize? This is the guide for you!

 Normally, this card earns flat cash-back as rewards.
 That means you wouldn’t ordinarily be able to transfer your rewards to transfer partners.

-However, if you also hold a Chase Ultimate Rewards credit card such as the Chase Sapphire Reserve® Card, this becomes a non-issue because you can seamlessly convert your cash-back to Ultimate Rewards points and redeem them for travel through Chase Travel or through airline and hotel transfer partners.
+However, if you also hold a Chase Ultimate Rewards credit card such as the Chase Sapphire Reserve®, this becomes a non-issue because you can seamlessly convert your cash-back to Ultimate Rewards points and redeem them for travel through the Chase travel portal or through airline and hotel transfer partners.

 Other redemption avenues include statement credits/cash-back, merchandise, gift cards, and charity donations.